Many combat veterans have a love/hate relationship with their wartime experiences. They love the profound sense of purpose that their liv...

-Several months ago, the commander of the 1st Brigade Combat Team, 101st Airborne Division, who happens to be a West Point classmate of mine, called me and asked if I would help his soldiers (about 4,000 in his brigade) prepare ethically and psychologically for their deployment.
-This is COL JP McGee’s eighth combat deployment to Iraq or Afghanistan over the past decade, and over the course of his experiences he has become convinced that restrained, ethical conduct in war is vitally important, for several reasons:
+Several months ago, COL J.P.
+McGee, the commander of the 1st Brigade Combat Team, 101st Airborne Division who happens to be a West Point classmate of mine, asked if I would help his soldiers (about 4,000 in his brigade) prepare ethically and psychologically for their deployment.
+This is COL McGee’s eighth combat deployment to Iraq or Afghanistan over the past decade, and over the course of his experiences he has become convinced that restrained, ethical conduct in war is vitally important, for several reasons:

 1. Ethical conduct provides a huge operational advantage.
 Being “the good guys” in societies that lack legitimate institutions wins us public support and sets the conditions for even our enemies to reconcile and partner with us.
 He points out that the Anbar Awakening/Sons of Iraq movement, in which Iraq’s tribal Sunni insurgents (not Al-Qaeda in Iraq or other inherently murderous insurgents) partnered with us in 2006-07 and began to participate peacefully in Iraqi governance, would have been impossible if we’d had a history of mistreating Sunni detainees or civilians.
 Being “good” when other parties weren’t set the conditions that later allowed us to win an unexpected victory.

 2. Ethical conduct protects our soldiers’ psyches/souls.
 In the craziness of a combat deployment, our soldiers will do what we ask them to do; they trust their leaders.
 After a deployment, they will reflect on their actions.
 People know right from wrong.
 If they have acted immorally during the deployment, they will be wracked with guilt and shame.
 If their leaders led them to act immorally, they will feel used and betrayed.
 If, on the other hand, they conducted themselves with honor under the stresses of combat, they will feel great pride in themselves and gratitude to their leaders.